 The sounds, words, songs, rhymes, and illustrations children are exposed to influence the ways they speak and communicate.
 This is why an environment rich in writing, letters, and vocabulary offers them the opportunity to develop strong language skills.

-The Fireflies curriculum, for ages 3-5, becomes part of building a writing-rich classroom by including Alphabet Word Cards as part of your monthly kit.
+Lillio Learning for Preschool Classrooms, for ages 3-5, becomes part of building a print-rich environment by including Alphabet Word Cards as part of your monthly kit.
 The cards show the letters that will be taught that month, accompanied by illustrations.
-Each month the letters taught are different but the purpose behind the cards is the same: to help children acquire vocabulary, learn new letters and their sounds, encourage repetition, and familiarize children with and help them become comfortable with using new words.
+Each month the letters taught are different, but the purpose behind the cards is the same: to help children acquire vocabulary, learn new letters and their sounds, encourage repetition, and familiarize children with and help them become comfortable with using new words.

 Benefits of Using Word Cards in Your Setting